Yan-Oliveira/doc-fao/content/data-privacy-protection/admin.rst

          During deletions, the original data sets are replaced by the mentioned string in the database.
 The original data is not saved and is therefore irretrievably lost!

 ``DataClassification`` \*
-   This hash option to identify the data types for which the associated actions are to be applied.
+   This list option is used to identify the data types for which the associated actions are to be applied.
 It contains the different fields of any data object as an array.
 Every object drivers provides a list of possible data classification fields, that might be used.

    .. seealso::

       The specific fields are described in the *Drivers* section below.

 ``ObjectFilter`` \*
-   This hash option implements the search and filter criteria for every used driver.
+   This list option implements the search and filter criteria for every used driver.
 Every driver provides a list of possible search and filter options, that are allowed to be used.

    .. seealso::

       Please see the *Drivers* section below for more detailed information.

-The different types of information in OTRS represented by objects (e.g. ticket, customer user, etc.) are called *object types* within this package.
+The different types of information represented by objects (e.g. ticket, customer user, etc.) are called *object types* within this package.
 Therefore we are talking about *object types*.

 The modules implemented for the specific data processing, search functions and verification of such specific object types are called *drivers* or *driver objects*.